Discover the Charm of Santa Pola: A Comprehensive Guide to the Costa Blanca Gem

 View of Salinas de Santa Pola, a major salt works located in the Valencian Community

+Santa Pola also hosts remarkable natural marvels that are sure to captivate you.
+The Salinas de Santa Pola salt flats are a protected nature reserve.
+It is also a special preservation area, dedicated to conserving several species of wild birds, including the stunning flamingos.
 What’s more, the scenic Faro de Santa Pola lighthouse offers stunning views of the Mediterranean Sea and is a popular spot for hiking, cycling, and hang-gliding.

 Museums and Cultural Sites in Santa Pola